Vianden Castle: History

-The first structure was built in 275 on a path of the Great-Remis-Cologne Roman road.
+The first structure was built in 275 on a path of the Great-Reims-Cologne Roman road.
 It was used as a shelter for the town against attacks and between 430-440, the fort was abandoned.
 The Vianden castle was built on the site of an ancient Roman castellum.
 The basement appears to have been a Carolingian refuge.
 Historically, the first count of Vianden was mentioned in 1090.
 The castle continued to be the seat of the Vianden's influential counts until the beginning of the 15th century.
 In about 1000, the first medieval stone castle was built on the land and contained a watch tower with a surrounding oval wall as defense.
 An excavation in 1994 led to unearthing the late Antiquity Tower from the Merovingian period, it was dated by the analyzing the wood scaffolding found on site.
-This is the only known structure to exist from he first medieval castle on site.
+This is the only known structure to exist from the first medieval castle on site.

 Around 1100, the first residential castle was built with a square keep as well as a kitchen, a chapel and residential rooms indicating that an aristocratic family lived there at the time.
 During the first half of the 12th century, a new residential tower larger than the last and a prestigious decagonal chapel were added while the palace itself was extended.
 The decagonal Chapel floor plan was dated from 1170 (also by the wood scaffolding on site).
 At this time the architectural elements were added to the Hall for character as well.
 A large gallery was constructed connecting the Hall and the Chapel.
 At the beginning of the 13th century, a new two-storey palace measuring 10 by 13 m was built with a sumptuous gallery connecting it to the chapel.
 Level two of the Chapel had some influence of the Romanesque style, and through the cornices and wood scaffolding found the renovations can be dated to 1196.
 An octagonal floor plan for the tower was added to complete the row of structures.
 These Romanesque influences were funded by Frederick III.
 These additions show how the counts of Vianden sought to rival the House of Luxembourg.
 The last great change took place in the middle of the 13th century when the entire castle was adapted to reflect the Gothic style.
 Finally, in 1621 the Nassau Mansion with its banqueting hall and bedroom was built by Prince Maurice of Orange-Nassau-Vianden in the Renaissance style replacing a damaged side wing of the 11th century keep.